Hero image

 (0)

-This resource features 40 sample exam questions for the second question of Paper Two GCSE English Language: 12 articles, 16 letters and 12 speeches.
-These questions have been carefully designed to reflect the exact format and layout of the Eduqas GCSE English new specification, allowing students to become more comfortable with the appearance and demands of their exam paper.
-The tasks featured ask students to write to a variety of audiences, allowing them to practise using the appropriate style and register for each context.
+This resource features 12 sample exam questions for the second question of Paper Two GCSE English Language.
+This is the question requiring GCSE students to write an article for various media.
+These questions have been carefully designed to reflect the exact format and layout of the Edexcel GCSE English new specification, allowing students to become more comfortable with the appearance and demands of their exam paper.
+The twelve questions feature four tasks on broadsheet newspapers, four on local newspapers and four on school magazines.
 These exam questions can be used both as class activities and as homework.
 They are also ideal for practice tests in the run-up to the exams.
-Other Transactional Writing Resources for Eduqas: 12 Sample Eduqas Questions on Speeches 16 Sample Eduqas Questions on Letters 12 Sample Eduqas Questions on Articles I hope these are helpful for you and instructive for your students – as always, I’d be delighted to hear any feedback you may have.
+Other Transactional Writing Resources for Edexcel: 40 Sample Edexcel Questions: Letters, Speeches and Articles 16 Sample Edexcel Questions on Letters 12 Sample Edexcel Questions on Speeches I hope these are helpful for you and instructive for your students – as always, I’d be delighted to hear any feedback you may have.
 I will be adding lots more GCSE revision resources to my shop so please check back regularly!

 Transactional Writing Articles AQA